Make a batch of these Healthy Oatmeal Chocolate Chip Cookies to share with the family. They’re a perfect dessert or special snack for kids and adults!

 • In a large mixing bowl, beat butter with an electric mixer on medium speed for 30 seconds.

-• Add sugars, cinnamon, baking soda, and salt and beat until combined, scraping down the sides of the bowl as needed.
+• Add the sugars, cinnamon, baking soda, and salt and beat until combined, scraping down the sides of the bowl as needed.

 • Beat in egg and vanilla to combine.